 Historic and rarely exhibited works — such as Fed (1973), a Lynch Fragment-like form suspended from a steel base — testify to Edwards’s commitment to exploring industrial material and exploited labor.
 New works, such as Steel Life (After Winter) (2017), continue this commitment — welding steel tools to chains and industrial metals — while also turning inward.
 Exploring the genre of modern still-life, the work is a play on words as well as materials.
 The steel tools included are from his own art-making practice.
 In the artist’s words, “my interest in all of those configurations are ultimately personal references rather than what people have labeled as movements.
 Steel Life is my life.”

 Recent works convey feelings of tension and suspense as historical symbols reverberate.
 In the handmade paper work Page of History (2016), a tangle of metal hangs by a chain suspended from an abstract, angular form, surrounded by darkness and a rust-red aura.
-The tension is sustained in the installation of Agricole (2017) — an abstract, welded steel form resembling a cattle catcher suspended from long chains converging at the center of the gallery.
+The tension is sustained in the installation of Agricole (2017) — an abstract, welded steel form resembling a cattle catcher suspended from long chains.
+The memory of the artist's grandmother's rocking chair is also present in Homage to Coco, Providence (2017) – a new iteration of an ongoing series of rocking steel sculptures, fabricated in Providence at The Steel Yard for this exhibition.

 The exhibition title is an elaboration on the title of the book Festivals and Funerals by poet and activist Jayne Cortez, Edwards’s late wife.
 Cortez, who passed in 2012, was a central figure of the Black Arts Movement in the 1960s and 70s.
 Included in the exhibition, Cortez’s book is accompanied by “Look through minds mirror distance measure time” – Jayne Cortez (1970) a dramatic, hanging barbed-wire installation by Edwards, named after a line of poetry by Cortez.
 Collaborative works completed by Edwards and Cortez are also included, such as Untitled (For the brave young students in Soweto) (1984) — an abstract monoprint by Edwards overwritten with poetry by Cortez.